Table of Contents

 - Avoid passing near equipment that could create interference (motors, drives...).

-The Gateway is itself connected via its Ethernet interface to the 4G Router equipped with a multi-operator SIM card to allow remote reading of the meters.
+The Gateway is itself connected via its Ethernet interface to the 4G Router equipped with a multi-operator SIM card to allow remote meter reading.

 Climkit Offer

-The standard Climkit offer includes the elements necessary for the operation of the system: hardware equipment, software features, as well as services related to the implementation.
+The standard Climkit offer includes the elements necessary for the system's operation: hardware equipment, software features, as well as services related to the setup.

-All hardware is provided preconfigured to simplify the installation and ensure proper communication of the meters.
+All hardware is provided preconfigured to simplify installation and ensure proper meter communication.

 - Equipment: